-These kinds of descriptions apply to the kind of city I would like to live in.
+These kinds of descriptions apply to the kind of patch I would like to live in.
 They may or may not seem intriguing or attractive to anyone else.
-You may prefer to live in a gritty, urban city which is corrupt, dirty, dangerous, and generally difficult to live in.
+You may prefer to live in a gritty, urban patch which is corrupt, dirty, dangerous, and generally difficult to live in.
 If there are enough people like you, there will be a market for this lifestyle.
 If not—not.
 I suspect, however, that you are outnumbered.
 And I imagine the new management of Manhattan would take the distance from Dinkins to Giuliani and multiply it by ten or twenty.
 There would surely be no such thing as a “bad neighborhood,” at least in the sense of an unsafe one.
 Oh, no. Absolutely impossible.

 Why hasn’t this happened already?
 Why isn’t Manhattan in 2008 half Disneyland, half Paris, half imperial Sodom?
 Don’t you think one or two people share these tastes?
 But the problem is that Manhattan is not governed in the interests of Manhattan.
 Capital, in short, is being squandered.
 In the Patchwork this is most unlikely to happen.